3 Tips To Empower Women Navigating Their Midlife Unraveling

 2. Going into the journey with a few tools would have been helpful.

 I learned that practices like meditation and self-compassion are invaluable throughout the journey.
 Meditation helps us calm our minds, regulate our nervous systems, and deal with the accumulation of years of stress.
-A Self-compassion practice enables us to be kinder and gentler with ourselves.
+A self-compassion practice enables us to be kinder and gentler with ourselves.
+In Self-Compassion Practices For Times Of Stress And Struggle To Feel More Peaceful, I share a number of resources that may be helpful.

 The Enneagram of personality map became a lifeline I wish I had known about as a young adult.
 It would have helped me better understand myself and provided a sense of who I was meant to be.
 I explain more about the Enneagram and provide a link to a free test in the article Meditation Enriched By The Enneagram Can Help You Flourish.